Does it make sense to pay money to make money?

 Instead of asking ‘how do I do this?
 I ask: 'who knows how to do this and how can I work with them to get the result?'

 That is how you buy time.
-It's also how you build wealth.
+Which is how you build wealth.

 But how much should you pay?